Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "Just one more sip," they kept promising, until at last the final drop of potion disappeared from the bottom of the basin and Sirius fell into merciful unconsciousness.

 Harry fell to his knees beside him and fumbled in his pocket for one of the bezoars he carried, but to his horror it crumbled into dust as soon as it touched Sirius' lips.
-"Why isn't it working?" he cried out as the same thing happened with all the other antidotes he had with him.
+"Why isn't it working?" he cried out as the same thing happened with all the other antidotes he had with him - potions and Mandrake essence and healing crystals.
+All disintegrated in Harry's hands from some unseen magic.

 Harry saw the sense in that and began clambering to his feet, not noticing Arcturus' intention until it was too late; with a brisk flick of his wand Arcturus cast an enervate charm on the unconscious Sirius.